apache/incubator-hivemall/docs/gitbook/embedding/word2vec.md

 # Create negative sampling table

+Negative sampling is an approximate function of [softmax function](https://en.wikipedia.org/wiki/Softmax_function).
-Negative table is used to store word sampling probability for negative sampling.
+Here, `negative_table` is used to store word sampling probability for negative sampling.
 `noisePower` is a hyperparameter of noise distribution for negative sampling.
-During word2vec training, negative words are used for negative example.
+During word2vec training,
+words sampled this distribution are used for negative example.

 ```sql
 set hivevar:noisePower=3/4;